SabineWren/Quiver/README.md

 Every hunter needs aspect and trap macros.
 Mine are copy-pasted Roid macros, but HSK implements its own version of aspect overrides.

 ## Localization
 Quiver looks up spells by name, which change with client locale.
-I use Wowhead to find the spell names for each locale, which should theoretically work if Quiver has a matching locale file with spellbook names translated.
+I use Wowhead to find the spell names for each locale.
+Theoretically, Quiver should work with a `/Locale` file matching your client, but the translations aren't complete.

 ## Contributing
 Open an issue or PM me on Discord: